moshulu/voice-recognition-robots-pi/README.md

 Step 1:
 Write your makefile.
 It's saved as "Makefile" with no file extension.
 A makefile compiles your code and generates it into a bash command to be run in a terminal, executing your .cpp file.
 If your code doesn't compile, it tries to tell you what's wrong with your code in order to compile it.
 Pretty neat, huh?

-Ubuntu 18.04 uses gpp to compile c++ code.
+Aria uses gpp to compile c++ code.
 Here's what the generic makefile looks like.
 You might need to change it for the libraries to point in the correct direction:

   ```php
   CFLAGS=-fPIC -g -Wall